fcqueiroz/finerplan/README.md

 ### Getting Started

-For installing the application, run the following command within the projects root directory finerplan/
+To install the application, run the following command within the project root directory finerplan/

 > pip install --editable .

-The editable flag allows editing source code without having to reinstall the Flask app each time you make changes.
-You should then be able to start up the application with the following commands:
+The editable flag allows editing source code without having to reinstall the Flask application each time you make changes.
+You should then be able to start the application with the command:

 > flask run --port=5001